Residents express frustrations, feel unheard over proposed subdivision on Comite Drive

 The meeting, put together by Metro Councilman Anthony Kenney, happened at Serenity Praise and Worship Tabernacle to discuss concerns about the new development; resident said they were never told about plans for the subdivision.

-Residents were asked to write down thoughts on note cards, but Pastor Willie Campbell said he ended the meeting early after he felt the residents' opinions weren't heard.
+Residents were asked to write down thoughts on note cards, but Pastor Will Campbell said he ended the meeting early after he felt the residents' opinions weren't heard.

 Campbell said the community is collecting thoughts and opinions about the development on the group's Facebook page and they plan to meet with the council.